Julia Ruth Stevens, Adopted Daughter Of Baseball Legend Babe Ruth, Dies At 102

-Julia Ruth Stevens, the adopted daughter of baseball legend Babe Ruth and one of her father’s biggest promoters, has died at the age of 102.
+Julia Ruth Stevens, the adopted daughter of baseball legend Babe Ruth, and one of her father’s biggest promoters, has died at the age of 102.

 The New York Times noted that Stevens passed away this week in an assisted living facility in Henderson, Nevada.
 Stevens was the adopted daughter of Babe Ruth and his last surviving child.